Trollstigen Road

 What to expect at Trollstigen

-At the summit, the viewing platform extends out over the edge, offering a bird's-eye view of all eleven hairpin bends below.
-The visitor center includes a café, restrooms, and exhibits about the road's construction.
+At the summit, the viewing platform extends out over the landscape, offering a clear view of the winding road below.
+The visitor centre includes a café, restrooms, and exhibitions about the history and construction of Trollstigen.

-Time needed: 30 minutes at the summit gives you time to walk the viewing platform, capture photos of the hairpin bends below, and visit the café.
+- Time needed: Around 30 minutes at the top is enough to enjoy the viewpoints, take photos, and visit the café.

-Weather tip: The summit is typically 10°C cooler than Åndalsnes, even in summer.
-Bring a warm layer.
+- Weather tip: The temperature at the summit is often around 10°C cooler than in Åndalsnes, even in summer – so bring an extra layer.

 Activities near Trollstigen